asn42/website/content/documentation/activités/_index.en.md

 +++
-title = "Documentation sur les activités" description = "Documentation concerant les activités de l'" weight = 40
+title = "Documentation about the activities" description = "Documentation regarding the activities of " weight = 40
 [extra]
 subpages_title = "Documentations"